metalsoft-io/metalcloud-sdk-go/docs/InfrastructuresStatistics.md

 ### NewInfrastructuresStatistics

-`func NewInfrastructuresStatistics(infrastructureServiceStatus InfrastructureServiceStatusDto, infrastructureDeployOngoingStatusCount InfrastructureDeployOngoingStatusCountDto, infrastructureCount float32, ongoingInfrastructureCount float32, infrastructureCountEmpty float32, infrastructureCountEmptyWithSubnets float32, ) *InfrastructuresStatistics`
+`func NewInfrastructuresStatistics(infrastructureServiceStatus InfrastructureServiceStatus, infrastructureDeployOngoingStatusCount InfrastructureDeployOngoingStatusCount, infrastructureCount float32, ongoingInfrastructureCount float32, infrastructureCountEmpty float32, infrastructureCountEmptyWithSubnets float32, ) *InfrastructuresStatistics`

 NewInfrastructuresStatistics instantiates a new InfrastructuresStatistics object This constructor will assign default values to properties that have it defined,